 Olympic Valley in the Summer

 Palisades hosts several amazing summer events.
-Accomplished yoga teachers and famous musicians visit Squaw Valley every year.
-Summer at Squaw Valley welcomes a wide array of concerts and beer and wine events including the Brews, Jazz and Funk Fest, Peaks and Paws, and Bluesdays.
+Accomplished yoga teachers and famous musicians visit Palisades Tahoe.
+Summer at Palisades Tahoe welcomes a wide array of concerts and beer and wine events including the Brews, Jazz and Funk Fest, Peaks and Paws, and Bluesdays.

 While only a short drive from all the action at Lake Tahoe, Palisades also offers easy access to the bike path, which follows the Truckee River to Tahoe City for five miles.
 Rent a bike from Factory Bikes at the entrance to Palisades.

 Feeling like you don’t want to leave the valley?
 Try the Palisades Adventure Center, which has a miniature golf course, climbing wall, and sky-jump bungee trampoline in the village, as well as a ropes course across the street.
 For one of the area’s most beautiful hikes, walk the Shirley Canyon trail, which takes you past waterfalls and swimming holes all the way to High Camp; you can take the Cable Car down.
 Or play a round of golf at the Resort at Palisade’s 18-hole championship golf course.